 This modeling process is repeated across all other relevant analytical dimensions of a business.
 These logical hierarchies provide the ability to drill up or down from level-to-level.
 The underlying source data, whether it comes from traditional databases, flat files or other sources can be physically transformed into a new source, such as a PowerCube or reside as a logical design within the metadata, such as with a Framework Manager DMR.
 OLAP technologies also provide hybrid or in-memory options for deployment.

 Senturus offers a large selection of Cognos relational and dimensional report authoring courses as well as many other Cognos and Tableau courses.
-These live, online training courses are taught by real-life subject matter experts.
+These instructor-led, online courses are taught by real-life subject matter experts.
 See the course schedule to view the wide selections of classes we offer.